t638403/scrollplay/README.md

 Scrollplay
 ==========
-A jQuery plugin to replace an image with an HTML5 video on a certain criteria.
+A jQuery plugin to replace an image with a playing HTML5 video and back.
+This will happen if a self defined criteria will evaluate to true.
 This criteria defaults to crossing the vertical center of your browser window due to a scroll event.
+So, in short, a video will play if it overlaps the center the page and stops playing if you scroll it out of the center.

 Basic usage
 =====